Annual Report FY24

 Our Regional Impact

 M-AAA specifically serves the states in the heartland—Arkansas, Kansas, Missouri, Nebraska, Oklahoma, and Texas.
-Each fiscal year, we provide grants and professional development opportunities to artists and arts organizations, tour artists across the region, and share resources and opportunities that promote and elevate creativity.
+We provide grants and professional development opportunities to artists and arts organizations, tour artists across the region, and share resources and opportunities that promote health, education, creativity, and community.

 All of Mid-America